Siege of Xerigordos: Background

-Kilij Arslan ordered his general, Elchanes, to deal with the crusader's raiding parties with his troops, mostly mounted archers.
+Kilij Arslan ordered his general, Elchanes, to deal with the Crusader's raiding parties with his troops, mostly mounted archers.

-The battle
+Battle

-Elchanes arrived three days after Reinald occupied Xerigordos, on September 21 and besieged the crusaders tightly.
+Elchanes arrived three days after Reinald occupied Xerigordos, on September 21 and besieged the Crusaders tightly.
 The speed of the Turkish mounted troops surprised the Germans; they had not expected to be besieged and were unprepared and without adequate supplies.
 Moreover, there was no water system inside the fortress:

-Our people were in such distress from thirst that they bled their horses and asses and drank the blood; others let their girdles and handkerchiefs down into the cistern and squeezed out the water from them into their mouths; some urinated into one another's hollowed hands and drank; and others dug up the moist ground and lay down on their backs and spread the earth over their breasts to relieve the excessive dryness of thirst.

 Relief forces never came.
-Some accounts mentioned that Turks sent two spies to the Crusaders' camp at Civetot to make them think that Xerigordos was still safe, and even that Nicaea had been conquered by Reinald.
-Other accounts mentioned that Crusader leaders on the field were forced by their troops to advance, but could not make the decision until news of the Xerigordos surrender arrived on October.
+Some accounts mention that Turks sent two spies to the Crusaders' camp at Civetot to make them think that Xerigordos was still safe, and even that Nicaea had been conquered by Reinald.
+Other accounts mention that Crusader leaders on the field were forced by their troops to advance but could not make the decision until news of the Xerigordos surrender arrived on October.

 For eight days, the Crusaders resisted thirst and a rain of arrows and smoke from the Turks.
 After, the leader of the Germans offered to surrender and to fight for the Turks.
 The fort surrendered on September 29, 1096.
 Some of the Crusaders who converted to Islam became slaves, while others who refused to abandon their faith were killed.

-There are various accounts on Reinald's fate.
-Some mention that he was killed at the beginning of the siege while trying to ambush the Turks' own water source in front of the fortress, others that he died during the siege, and one that claims he converted to Islam.

 Aftermath

-Kilij Arslan I became more confident and sent his army to ambush the People’s Crusade army at the Battle of Civetot en route to Nicaea.
+Kilij Arslan became more confident and sent his army to ambush the People's Crusade army at the Battle of Civetot en route to Nicaea.